Hearing Tests for Children

 Children Hearing Tests

 If you have concerns about your child’s hearing or if they have a speech and language delay or they are experiencing difficulty with listening and/or learning in the classroom, All Ears in Hearing can assess your child’s hearing.
 We perform a comprehensive assessment for children aged 3 years and over which includes a hearing test, speech understanding test, middle ear function test and a test of cochlear hair cell function.
-We make the testing process fun and easy!
+We make the testing process fun!

 If your child is experiencing learning or listening difficulties, they may benefit from an Auditory Processing assessment.